Control flow: Exception handling

-Many modern languages support an exception handling construct that is structured; does not rely on jump semantics (goto).
+Many modern languages natively support exception handling.
 Generally, exceptional control flow starts with an exception object being thrown (a.k.a. raised).
 Control then proceeds to the inner-most exception handler for the call stack.
 If the handler handles the exception, then flow control reverts to normal.
 Otherwise, control proceeds outward to containing handlers until one handles the exception or the program reaches the outermost scope and exits.
 As control flows to progressively outer handlers, aspects that would normally occur such as popping the call stack are handled automatically.